 How Old is Too Old?

-When it comes to an AC system, ten years is generally considered the turning point for effective service.
+When it comes to an AC system, 10 years is generally considered the turning point for effective service.
 Some units last as long as 15 years or more with preventive maintenance, but that's a rare anomaly in Dallas.
-Ten years is the replacement benchmark recommended by the Environment Protection Agency's (EPA) Energy Star program.
+Ten years is the replacement benchmark recommended by the Environmental Protection Agency's (EPA) Energy Star program.

 3. Performance Changes

 Does your outdoor unit seem to be getting louder?
-Does it seem like it's running for much longer periods of time?
+Does it seem to be running for much longer periods of time?
 You're not imagining it.
 Older systems do tend to get louder and run for longer.
-Those changes in your unit's AC service will eventually have an effect on the cool comfort levels in your home—among other areas of your life.
+Eventually, those changes in your unit's AC service will affect the cool comfort levels in your home, among other areas of your life.

 4. Rising Utility Bills